The Top 50 interview questions and how to handle them

 - (If appropriate) the customer wrote in to my supervisor congratulating me on my efficiency.

-This may seem like a very long answer, but by explaining the situation, without going into the minutia of the product or the complaint, your response need be no more than one minute or so and you will impress your prospective new employer that you already have the skills necessary to handle the most difficult calls.
+This may seem like a very long answer.
+But by explaining the situation, without going into the minutia of the product or the complaint, your response need be no more than one minute or so.
+You will also impress your prospective employer by demonstrating that you already have the skills necessary to handle the most difficult calls.

 20. “Tell me about a difficult obstacle you had to overcome recently at work?
 How did you overcome this?”